 Portable Electric Space Heaters

 Using a portable electric space heater can be one of the most expensive ways to heat your home.
-At today's prices, electric heat costs four times as much per BTU as natural gas.
+At today's prices, electric heat costs at least four times as much per BTU as natural gas.
 You will not save money using an electric space heater unless you turn your central heating system down several degrees and use a space heater to warm just a small area.

 Types of heaters